SwyserCo/TheScout/PRD_Phase0_Scaffolding.md

 ## 3. Core Features & Architecture

 ### User Story
-**As a developer**, I need a complete and correct project skeleton generated automatically, with all files containing the necessary boilerplate code, so I can immediately start implementing features without any manual setup or configuration.
+**As a developer**, I need a complete and correct project skeleton generated automatically, with all files containing the necessary boilerplate code and correct hardware configuration, so I can immediately start implementing features without any manual setup or debugging of the initial environment.

 ### Acceptance Criteria